Pellagra Disease – Symptoms, Causes, and Treatment of Vitamin B3 Deficiency

 Skin manifestations of Pellagra on the hands

 In some cases, the neurological symptoms of Pellagra appear first.
-However, because the neurological manifestations are difficult to detect, it may take some time for a patient or loved one to recognize the symptoms of dementia.
+However, because these symptoms are subtle, it may take time for patients or their loved ones to recognize them.
+As the disease progresses, symptoms of dementia can include:

 • Insensitivity.